 Not very prudent with their resources and not exceptionally good at drug-dealing, Noa and Leina frequently find themselves broke and on the run from authorities.

-Noa has wavy, light brown hair and brown eyes.
+Noa has wavy, light brown hair and hazel eyes.
 She’s around 1.8 meters (5′, 11″) tall and is very, very slightly taller than her twin sister by a fraction of a centimeter, a fact that she brings up with her frequently.

 Noa is close to her twin sister Leina.
 They travel together, work together, and have never lived apart (besides a brief period where Noa was arrested and confined for starting a fight, but ultimately released after a few weeks).
 She also maintains a positive relationship to her older sister Thuja, though they came into increasingly less contact after the Bou twins left their family home, and their relationship grew more distant after Thuja ventured South to seek resources (and eventually accepted a position in an isolated monastery in the South-Western Middleland).

 They primarily communicate with their sister and mothers by sending letters.
 Leina is in charge of coming up with all of their fake war stories to make their excuses sound convincing.